SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

 See `linux git workflow`_ for some explanation.

-Consider deleting your master branch
+Consider Deleting Your Master Branch
 ====================================

 It may sound strange, but deleting your own ``master`` branch can help reduce